mit-cml/yrtoolkit/AI/tutorials/alexa-helloworld.md

 ![Login to Amazon](../images/alexa-helloworld/amazon_login.png){:.enlargeImage}

 Once you’ve logged in, you will reach the Alexa Developer Console.
-The Alexa Developer Console should look like the page below.
+The Alexa Developer Console should look something like the page below.

 ![Amazon Alexa Developer Console](../images/alexa-helloworld/dev_console.png){:.enlargeImage}